Anamitapowwow/anamitanuva/index.md

 <h2>enter an inspirational quote</h2>
 <hr />

-<p>In myself, I see a passion for finance, economics, technology and development.
+<p class="intro">In myself, I see a passion for finance, economics, technology and development.
 Having various working experiences as a student and working professional, I am a consistent collaborator and always aspire to challenge myself to develop to my full potential and beyond. </p>

 <!-- <a> for link -->